This post may contain eBay affiliate links. Please read our disclosure policy.

 Yes, many of these cards suffered stains from packaging, but collectors are willing to pay hundreds of thousands for them nonetheless.
 Did Jackson really throw the World Series?

-Well, he hit .375 in it, made no errors, and had 12 hits, including the series’ only home run.
+He hit .375 in it, made no errors, and had 12 hits, including the series’ only home run.
 However, most of the runs he drove in came during garbage time.
-He maintained his innocence until the end, even committing perjury to do so.
+He maintained his innocence until the end, even committing perjury.
 The historical consensus seems to be that he knew about the fix, took the money, but still played to win.

 Many would argue that the Black Sox scandal was the most interesting thing to happen in baseball prior to Babe Ruth.
 The recent centennial, coinciding with the mainstreaming of sports gambling, has forced us to take another look at the legacy of Jackson and his teammates.